taocpp/PEGTL/doc/Rule-Reference.md

 ### ICU Support

 The following rules depend on the [International Components for Unicode (ICU)](http://icu-project.org/) that provide the means to match characters with specific Unicode character properties.
-Because of the external dependency, the rules are in contrib, and the required header files are not automatically included in `tao/pegtl.hpp`.
+Because of this external dependency the rules are not automatically included in `tao/pegtl.hpp`.

 The ICU-based rules are again available in multiple versions,